altocodenl/tagaway/readme.md

    - Show tags.

 - Upload
-   - Auto rotate using metadata.
    - Retry on error.
    - Warn of leaving page if upload is ongoing.
    - Report automatically for file extensions that are not allowed, for future expansion of formats.
    - Ignore deleted pictures flag.
-   - Client-side hashes for fast duplicate elimination.
    - Upload video.

 - Account & payment